Code Smell Message Chains

 - Sometimes it is better to think of why the end object is being used.
 Perhaps it would make sense to use Extract Method for this functionality and move it to the beginning of the chain, by using Move Method.

-- Can reduce dependency between classes of a chain.
+- Reduces dependencies between classes of a chain.

 When to Ignore

 - Overly aggressive delegate hiding can cause code in which it is hard to see where the functionality is actually occurring.
 Which is another way of saying, avoid the Middle Man smell as well.

 No wonder, there are 7 hours worth of the text on this website.